 It happens every summer.
 Attendance dips as members go on vacation and engage in summer plans.
 Unfortunately, their donations go on vacation with them.
 Virtual worship services have helped churches struggling with the summer giving slump, but it hasn't solved the issue for many.
 This free insert can help churches remind members their gifts are needed all summer long.
 For best results, use this church bulletin filler during the month of May, before Memorial Day.
 The message needs to be presented before members set off on their summer vacations.

 These cards can be placed within the pews or in the church bulletin.
 When the church passes the offering plate, members can place the card in the plate.

 The cards help honor the tradition of the offering plate that many members have grown accustomed to and eases the transition to electronic giving.
 Making the switch to online giving leads to growing donations.
 That's why it is important to foster a smooth transition from traditional giving to eGiving.

-tithes and offerings during December or late November.
+churchgoers make the bulk of their tithes and offerings during December or late November.
 Use this free church bulletin filler to remind them the church needs their support.

 Some members might not know your church supports online giving.
 Use this free church bulletin insert to inform them that they can easily donate online.

 Check out our free giving letter templates, which includes messages for appeals and thank-you notes every church should have.